 Jim Robinson, CFE, First Vice-Chair

-Jim Robinson, who represents Harris County on the METRO Board of Directors, is deputy director for special projects in Harris County's Budget Management Department.
+Jim Robinson, who represents Harris County on the METRO Board of Directors, is senior director of special projects in Harris County's Budget Management Department.
 He previously served 23 years as chief appraiser of the Harris County Appraisal District, and has also been executive director of the Texas State Property Tax Board, and a member of the director's staff in the Texas Department of Public Safety.

 While with the Texas DPS, he also served as an adjunct faculty member in criminal justice at Southwest Texas State University (now Texas State University).

 Robinson began his career as a broadcaster in Houston and Austin, and while still a college student was one of the original owners of what is now Majic 102 FM.
 He also worked as a correspondent for the Houston Chronicle.

 He holds BS and MA degrees from Sam Houston State University, and has done work toward a doctorate in traffic safety education at Texas A&M University.
 He also graduated from the National Security Management Program of the Industrial College of the Armed Forces (National Defense University).

 Robinson served 27 years as a citizen-soldier, and retired as commanding general of the Texas State Guard.
 He holds numerous military awards and decorations including the Lone Star Distinguished Service Medal and the Texas Medal of Merit.